piersholt/wilhelm-docs/ike/region.md

 **Clock**|24h|12h|||||||
 _Date_*|dd.mm|mm/dd|||||||

-While each setting is global, each applicable property maintained by the IKE needs to be configured to use the selected unit/format.
-For example, selecting 24 hour time affects the *clock*, *navigation arrival time*, and *aux. timers*.
+While each unit and format setting is presented as a single, universal setting, each applicable property maintained by the IKE needs to be configured to use the selected unit/format.
+For example, selecting 24 hour time affects the *clock*, *navigation arrival time*, and *aux. timers*, each of which needs to be individually configured.
 This is outlined below:

 Property|Clock|Distance|Temp.|Consump.
 :---|:---|:---|:----|:----